 Killer whales are very distinctive mammals and are easy to recognize.
 This is all due to their black and white coloration and long, vertical dorsal fin, behind which there is a gray or white spot.
 Another characteristic feature is a white oval patch right behind the eye.

 Males reach a length of 8 m, females 6 m.
 The dorsal fin of a male can be up to 1.8 m high!
-Juveniles are more difficult to recognize, their dorsal fin is smaller and rounded, which makes them easier to confuse with dolphins, for example.
+Juveniles are more difficult to recognize, their dorsal fin is smaller and rounded, which makes them easier to confuse with dolphins.

 History of Orca attacks on yachts

 Killer whale attacks on yachts or other ships are not normal behavior for these animals.
-They have happened in the past – individual attacks on fishing boats have been recorded in Norway or in the Pacific.
+However, they have happened in the past.
+Individual attacks on fishing boats have been recorded in Norway or in the Pacific.
 However, these were individual and isolated cases that never took such a massive and regular form.
 However, something caused that since 2020, some individuals of the Iberian orca, especially juveniles, began to attack yachts.
 Initially, this behavior was limited to 1 pod and individuals were named “Gladis.”
 Over time, 15 individuals from 2 pods have been identified that have (and still have) physical contact with yachts during attacks.
 Other individuals are often nearby but do not interact with vessels..

 What does an Orca attack on a yacht look like?